 To access the Template Library go to the main Goodnotes 5 Dashboard and hit the Gear icon > Notebook Templates.

-In my 2021 Digital Planner, I have also included a fantastic collection of digital templates to enhance the planning experience.
-The advantages of using these built-in template pages (instead of the Goodnotes defaults templates) is that:
+In my BESTSELLER Digital Planners, I have also included a fantastic collection of digital templates to enhance the planning experience.
+The advantages of using these built-in template pages (instead of the basic Goodnotes templates) is that:

 - you’ll still see the right side navigation on the template page too (just like in your entire digital planner)

-Goodnotes 5 is a great app when it comes to managing digital notebook pages without losing your mind!
+Goodnotes 5 is a great app when it comes to managing digital notebook pages without losing your mind and your work!